ShayJordan/shay.github.io/_posts/2023-12-30-nineteen-years-of-kuk-sool-part-2.md

 {% include gallery id="gallery2" caption="Photos from Kuk Sool tournaments over the years." %}

-In 2013, I began testing toward Kyo Sa Nim (second degree black belt), and this is a big deal.
+In 2013, I began testing toward Kyo Sa Nim (Second Degree Black Belt), and this is a big deal.
 Eight years prior, when my dad had first brought me along, my instructor was a Kyo Sa Nim.
-Never did I dream that one day I'd achieve that rank too, but after two years of regular testing, I did just that; in June 2015 I promoted to second degree black belt at the European Championships which had now moved slightly closer to home, taking place at the UEA SportsPark in Norwich.
-I had the pleasure of promoting at the same time as my best friend Tom, who achieved his first degree black belt, four years after I had brought him along to Kuk Sool.
+Never did I dream that one day I'd achieve that rank too, but after two years of regular testing, I did just that; in June 2015 I promoted to Second Degree Black Belt at the European Championships which had now moved slightly closer to home, taking place at the UEA SportsPark in Norwich.
+I had the pleasure of promoting at the same time as my best friend Tom, who achieved his First Degree Black Belt, four years after I had brought him along to Kuk Sool.

 <figure>
 	<a href="/images/KSW-KSN.jpg"><img src="/images/KSW-KSN.jpg"></a>
 	<figcaption>Me promoting to Second Degree Black Belt in June 2015.</figcaption>
 </figure>

-By 2016, whilst I was doing my GCSEs, I had been in the adult black belt class for a few years but was still coming in to assist with the kids classes which began three hours before my class, and I also assisted with the newly revived Tiny Dragons class on Saturday mornings after it had taken a hiatus for a few years.
-I was taking instructing very seriously, and was approached by my original instructor, SBN Jon, who after discussion with Master Martin wished to hand over the Advanced Kids class to myself and my friend JKN Oakley (JKN meaning first degree black belt).
+By 2016, whilst I was doing my GCSEs, I had been in the adult Black Belt class for a few years but was still coming in to assist with the kids classes which began three hours before my class, and I also assisted with the newly revived Tiny Dragons class on Saturday mornings after it had taken a hiatus for a few years.
+I was taking instructing very seriously, and was approached by my original instructor, SBN Jon, who after discussion with Master Martin wished to hand over the Advanced Kids class to myself and my friend JKN Oakley (JKN meaning First Degree Black Belt).
 I was being given the class that I had once looked up to in awe, and I was being made a proper instructor at the age of 16.
 I was so proud, and this opportunity provided me with some of the best experience I've ever had in Kuk Sool.
 One of the most rewarding parts of being an instructor was watching as students developed over time, and we recognised students' progression by introducing a *Student of the Month* award each month to students who we thought had put in the most effort during that month.

 {% include gallery id="gallery3" caption="Some photos from my time instructing." %}

-In 2017, I received my application for Pu Sa Bum Nim (third degree black belt).
+In 2017, I received my application for Pu Sa Bum Nim (Third Degree Black Belt).
 I didn't go for this straight away though, as I was due to be off to uni in 2018 and had no idea where I'd be going -- whether I'd even be able to continue training whilst at uni.
 When that eventually did come around, I ended up going just down the road to UEA in Norwich -- so I could have gone for it in the end, and that I did in 2019 when I embarked on a two-year testing period which was quite unusually conducted due to global events.
 Gradings over Zoom became the new norm, and eventually when we were allowed to train outside together, we had a couple of gradings out on the playing fields at the Halesworth Dojang, and I promoted to PSBN in August 2021.

 <figure>
 	<a href="/images/KSW-COVID.JPG"><img src="/images/KSW-COVID.JPG"></a>
 	<figcaption>Kuk Sool Classes on Zoom.</figcaption>
 </figure>

 Black Belt promotions usually happen at the Championships, but due to government restrictions on travel and social gatherings, the championships were unable to go ahead for the year of 2020 and 2021.
 This meant that my promotion was instead held locally.
 Despite missing out on the big event that it should have been, my promotion felt all the more special being a small event surrounded by the people I knew and loved training alongside.
-Promotion to third degree comes with a new, thicker black belt too, which meant I could wave goodbye to the belt that was now older than I was when I received it (the belt I received in 2010 when I promoted to first degree black belt).
+Promotion to third degree comes with a new, thicker black belt too, which meant I could wave goodbye to the belt that was now older than I was when I received it (the belt I received in 2010 when I promoted to First Degree Black Belt).

 <figure>
 	<a href="/images/KSW-PSBN.JPG"><img src="/images/KSW-PSBN.JPG"></a>